How API Abuse Nearly Bankrupted a Developer Tools Startup

 • Monthly spending caps enabled

-After two weeks of back-and-forth, they forgave $42,000 of the charges.
-We still paid $5,000, which was painful but survivable.
+After two weeks of back-and-forth, OpenAI forgave $42,000 of the charges.
+The company still paid $5,000, which was painful but survivable.

 The Fix